Turning Tabular Foundation Models into Graph Foundation Models: Background

-Some recent studies on graph foundation models have described their methods as operating in a ``zero-shot'' setting~\citep{AnyGraph, OpenGraph}.
+\paragraph{Misleading use of the ``zero-shot'' term} Some recent studies on graph foundation models have described their methods as operating in a ``zero-shot'' setting~\citep{AnyGraph, OpenGraph}.
 Typically, these approaches introduce virtual nodes that represent target classes and connect them to the corresponding real nodes with known class labels.
 Then, the node classification problem reduces to predicting links between the test nodes and the appropriate virtual nodes.
 This process makes it possible to perform evaluation on unseen graphs without additional finetuning.
 While inventive and interesting, this technique does not truly realize zero-shot learning.
 Strictly speaking, zero-shot learning means that no labeled examples of the target classes are available during evaluation.
 However, the described method requires labeled nodes to be connected to virtual class nodes for effective link prediction.
-Therefore, the correct term for this setup should be ``in-context learning'', since evaluation does not involve further finetuning but still depends on the access to labeled training samples.
+Therefore, the correct term for this setup should be ``in-context learning'', since evaluation does not involve further finetuning but still depends on access to labeled training samples.
 This inconsistency in terminology may lead to misleading comparisons with baseline approaches.
 For instance, the aforementioned studies~\citep{AnyGraph, OpenGraph} compare their ``zero-shot'' performance against the one-shot and five-shot results of other baselines, yet they do not clearly report the number of training samples used in ``zero-shot'' evaluation of the proposed method, which makes the comparison harder to interpret.

-\subsection{Tabular Foundation Models}
+\subsection{Tabular foundation models}